 Whenever a child or young person is groomed, tricked, bribed, forced, or threatened into taking part in or witnessing any sexual behaviours, it is Child Sexual Abuse.

-Why do I need a therapist to talk to?
+Why do I need a specialist to talk to?

-Anyone who has had this type of experience deserves special attention to help them deal with the confused and painful feelings this has caused.
-Sexually Abused children often feel alone and mistakenly feel they are to blame this makes it extremely hard for them to get their feelings sorted out all by themselves.
-Therapists can help your life get better; they can help you get your life back on track.
+Anyone who has had this type of experience deserves special attention to help them deal with the confusion and painful feelings this has caused.
+Sexually abused children often feel alone and mistakenly feel they are to blame this makes it extremely hard for them to get their feelings sorted out all by themselves.
+Our specialists can help your life get better; they can help you get back on track.

 Why can’t I just talk to my friends and family?

 It’s great to have friends to talk to but they may not understand how personal this information is and feel the need to talk to others about it.
 Your family may find it difficult and upsetting to listen to.
 Your specialist is different from your friends and family as they have talked with many young people who have been abused.
 They will have answers to your questions and will make your session private and confidential to keep your thoughts and feelings safe.

 But I’d rather not talk at all….